 We tend to fall in love with our buying decisions, sometimes to the detriment of our store.
 Markdowns are inevitable.
 But markdowns done right can be healthy; they keep a store fresh and inviting.
 Many retail store owners believe their items will sell for the original price "if they just give it a little more time."
 Customers vote early on your merchandise, so it's a smart strategy to mark down items sooner rather than later.

-To help with this, use a calendar.
-Plan your markdowns to occur after the items have been in the store for a certain period of time.
-In my shoe stores, we automatically marked down an item after 60 days (if it was not a regular, replenishable item.)
-Then we took the next markdown at 90 days and then the final one at 120.
-This process put pressure on me as the owner to use an open-to-buy system that kept my inventory in check.
-It also kept inventory from becoming so old that I got nothing for it.
+Use a calendar to plan the timing of your markdowns.
+They should occur after the items have been in the store for a certain period of time.
+For example, some stores automatically mark down an item after 60 days, especially if it is not a regular, replaceable item.
+Then, the next markdown may occur at 90 days, with the final markdown planned at 120 days.
+This process can pressure an owner to use an open-to-buy system that will keep inventory current and salable.

-A high turnover usually means fewer markdowns.
-A lower inventory turn usually means higher or more markdowns.
+Another item to consider when analyzing your markdowns is inventory turnover.
+There is a direct correlation between inventory turnover and markdowns.
+A high turnover usually means fewer markdowns, while a lower inventory turnover usually means higher or more markdowns.

-Last tip on markdowns, use dating on your purchases from the vendors to help your cash flow and offset the "ding" of markdowns when they happen.
-Dating is when the vendor gives you extra time to pay for the merchandise after it is delivered.
-For example, most invoices are due within 15 to 30 days after they are shipped to you.
-Dating is when the vendor gives you more time to pay.
-The benefit is that you might actually sell it before you have to pay for it!
+Use dating on your purchases from vendors to help your cash flow and offset the timing of markdowns.
+Dating is when the vendor gives you extra time to pay for merchandise after it is delivered.
+For example, most invoices are due within 15-30 days after the merchandise is shipped; however, if the vendor gives you more time to pay, you may actually be able to sell it before payment is due.